fionapye/FossilJ/README.md

 Operation:<br>
 <br>
   General Guidance <ul>
-    <li>User interaction has higher accuracy on larger screens </li>
+    <li>User interaction has higher accuracy on larger screens. </li>
-    <li>Image windows can be maximised for interaction </li>
+    <li>Image windows can be maximised for interaction. </li>
-    <li>Process up to 15 images together, but no more as if an error occurs the data could be comprimised and require restarting </li>
+    <li>Process up to 15 images together, but no more as if an error occurs the data could be comprimised and may need to be redone.</li>
-    <li>Clear, machine-readable image naming system is optimal (for further data analysis) </li>
+    <li>Clear, machine-readable image naming system is optimal (for further data analysis). </li>
-    <li>Checks on inputs and user verification ensures data quality </li>
+    <li>Checks on inputs and user verification ensures data quality. </li>
-    <li>"Cancel" will end this section of the Plugin, but will not exit completely. <br>
+    <li>Clicking "Cancel" at any stage will end this section of the Plugin, but will not exit completely. <br>
   This may cause erratic behaviour.
-If this occurs click "Cancel" on the next option that appears and close all windows
+If this occurs click "Cancel" on the next option that appears and close all windows.
   </ul>

 <ol>